grahamwaters/HowTimeFlies/README.md

  52%|████████▋       | 31/60 [01:09<00:04,  1.05it/s]
 ```

-## How it works
+## How to use it
+1. Clone the repo
+2. Install the requirements
+3. Run `python3 howitschanged.py`
-1. The user inputs a query
+4. The user inputs a query
-2. The program uses the `requests` library to get the html of the google images page, and uses `BeautifulSoup` to parse the html.
+5. The program uses the `requests` library to get the html of the google images page, and uses `BeautifulSoup` to parse the html.